ketut-garjita/de-zoomcamp-2024/learning/module4/dbt.md

 2. Test and document models
 3. Deploy models with version control and CI/CD.

-How does dbt work?
+### How does dbt work?

 dbt works by defining a modeling layer that stands on top of our Data Warehouse.
 Each table is turned into a model and then transformed into a derived model, that can be stored into the Data Warehouse for persistence.

 A model consists in:
-A *.sql file
+- *.sql file
-Select statement, no DDL or DML are used
+- Select statement, no DDL or DML are used
-A file that dbt will compile and run in our Data Warehouse How to use dbt? dbt has 2 main components: dbt Core and dbt Cloud with the following characteristics: dbt Core: open-source project that allows the data transformation Builds and runs a dbt project (.sql and .yaml files).
+- File that dbt will compile and run in our Data Warehouse

+### How to use dbt?

+dbt has 2 main components: dbt Core and dbt Cloud with the following characteristics:

+**dbt Core** - open-source project that allows the data transformation
+- Builds and runs a dbt project (.sql and .yaml files).
-Includes SQL compilation logic, macros and database adapters.
+- Includes SQL compilation logic, macros and database adapters.
-Includes a CLI interface to run dbt commands locally.
+- Includes a CLI interface to run dbt commands locally.
-Open-source and free to use.
+- Open-source and free to use.

-dbt Cloud: SaaS application to develop and manage dbt projects Web-based IDE to develop, run and test a dbt project.
+**dbt Cloud** - SaaS application to develop and manage dbt projects Web-based IDE to develop, run and test a dbt project.
 Jobs orchestration.
 Logging and alerting.